reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 ### Annotation-Driven

 Starting with Spring 4.1 it's now possible to simply annotate a method of a managed bean with `@EventListener` to automatically register an `ApplicationListener` matching the signature of the method.
 No additional configuration is necessary with annotation-driven configuration enabled.
+If your method should listen to several events or if you want to define it with no parameter at all, the event types can also be specified on the annotation itself.
+Example: `@EventListener({ContextStartedEvent.class, ContextRefreshedEvent.class})`.
 For the methods annotated with `@EventListener` and defined as a non-void return type, Spring will send that result as a new event for us.

 ```java